alamehan/nice-list/README.md

   * [Discord](https://discord.com/) - A new way to chat with your communities and friends.
 Voice, video, text, and more.

 * Security & Optimization
   * [360 Total Security](https://www.360totalsecurity.com/) - Your unified solution for PC security and performance.
+Free antivirus & system optimization.
   * [Malwarebytes](https://www.malwarebytes.com/) - Protects you against malware, ransomware, malicious websites, and other advanced threats.
   * [Austlogics Boostpeed](https://www.auslogics.com/) - A complete checkup of your system locating junk files and speed-reducing issues.
   * [Wise Care 365](https://www.wisecleaner.com/wise-care-365.html) - All-in-one system tune up tool.
 Speed up slow computer.
 Clean registry and junk files.